contributte/doctrine-odm/.docs/README.md

 **Under the hood**

-Minimal configuration could looks like this:
+Minimal configuration could look like this:

 ```yaml
 nettrine.odm: